Oversmoothing: When All Node Embeddings Become the Same

 How Fast Does Oversmoothing Happen?

-• Large spectral gap (dense, well-connected graph): fast oversmoothing (few layers needed to destroy information)
+• Large spectral gap (\(\mu\) small — dense, well-connected, expander-like graph): fast oversmoothing, few layers needed to destroy information

-• Small spectral gap (sparse, weakly connected graph): slower oversmoothing
+• Small spectral gap (\(\mu\) close to 1 — sparse, weakly connected, high-diameter graph): slower oversmoothing

-The diameter paradox: You might think: "I need K layers to reach nodes K hops away, so add more layers for better coverage."
+The diameter paradox: You might think: "I need \(K\) layers to reach nodes \(K\) hops away, so add more layers for better coverage."
 But adding more layers also accelerates oversmoothing for nearby nodes.
-The optimal depth is a trade-off between coverage (more layers = larger receptive field) and smoothing (more layers = less discrimination).
-For most graphs, this optimum is 2-3 layers.
+The optimal depth trades coverage (more layers = larger receptive field) against smoothing (more layers = less discrimination).
+On the standard homophilic node-classification benchmarks that optimum is typically a small number of layers, often 2 or 3.

 Concrete Worked Example: Dirichlet Energy Collapse

-The Dirichlet energy tracks collapse precisely.
-Monitoring it during training tells you exactly how many layers you can stack before representations become useless.
+The Dirichlet energy tracks the collapse precisely.
+Monitoring it across layers during training tells you how many layers you can stack before representations become useless.

 Oversmoothing vs Vanishing Gradients